wldh-g/ath9k-csitool-app/README.md

 ./logcsi [FILE NAME]
 ```

-You can omit `FILE NAME` for just checking its functionality.
+You can omit `FILE NAME` to make sure that it works.

 ### How To Use Recorded CSI